India cilantro rice is super easy and tastes delicious, with step-by-step pictures and instructions. It's a very flavorful, one-pot dish.

-Wash and clean one bunch of coriander leaves, two green chilies.
+Wash and clean one bunch of coriander leaves and two green chilies.
 Peel 2 garlic cloves and keep them ready.

-In the mixer grinder jar, add all these three ingredients.
+In the mixer grinder jar, add all three of these ingredients.

 Grind it until it forms a smooth paste, and keep it aside(we need it in the later stage)

-In the medium to slow flame heat heavy-bottomed pot over the stove.
+Heat a heavy-bottomed pot over the stove in the medium to low heat.
 Add vegetable oil and ghee(clarified butter).
 Then add a small piece of bay leaf, 1 green cardamom, 1 clove, and 1 small cinnamon stick.
-Fry them until it becomes golden brown in color.
+Fry them until they become golden brown.

-Now add 2-3 tbsp of broken cashew nuts and fry them until they turn golden brown in color.
+Add 2-3 tablespoon of broken cashew nuts and fry them until they turn golden brown.

-Now add kept aside coriander paste mixture.
-And continue to saute them until it shrinks and leaves out its raw smell.
+Now add the aside coriander paste mixture.
+Continue to saute them until they shrink and leave out their raw smell.

 Add 2 cups of water.

-Once 80% of the rice cooked(Hint: 20% of the water would be remaining in the pot), Optionally, drizzle half a tbsp of ghee over the kothamalli sadam if you prefer.
+Once 80% of the rice is cooked(Hint: 20% of the water would remain in the pot), Optionally drizzle half a tablespoon of ghee over the kothamalli sadam if you prefer.

 And seal it with aluminum foil.
-And keep tawa/iron pan in between the pot and the stove.
-And cook it for 10 minutes in simmer flame.
+Keep the tawa/iron pan between the pot and the stove.
+Cook it for 10 minutes on a low heat.
 This is the simple and easy process of the dum method.

-Let the pot cools down, remove the foil and serve Indian cilantro rice hot with raita, potato curry.
+Let the pot cool down, remove the foil, and serve Indian cilantro rice hot with raita and potato curry.

 Indian cilantro rice